Swiggy/swipeable-tabs/README.md

 ### Examples

-Checkout the basic usage <a href="https://codesandbox.io/s/swipeable-tabs-default-t6fim">here</a>.
+Checkout the basic usage <a href="https://codesandbox.io/s/swipeable-tabs-default-t6fim">here</a>.<br/>

-Various customisations can be added to the component like <a href="https://codesandbox.io/s/swipable-tabs-demo-0wpzm">this</a>.
+Various customisations can also be added to the component like <a href="https://codesandbox.io/s/swipable-tabs-demo-0wpzm">this</a>.

 ### Quick Usage